 Of course you will need to know the statements and proofs of the main results.
 Make sure you also know and understand many examples.
-For instance, in the exam I might ask you to write down a function on \mathbb{R}^{2n} whose Hamiltonian flow will have a prescribed effect, or to compute the Maslov index of some explicit loop of Lagrangian subspaces.
+For instance, in the exam I might ask you to write down a function on \mathbb{R}^{2n} whose Hamiltonian flow will have a prescribed effect, or to compute the Maslov index of some explicit loop of Lagrangian subspaces, or to give an example of a J-holomorphic curve with certain properties, or....

 Other questions I like to ask include: What happens to a given theorem when you leave out one of the assumptions?
 Do you know counterexamples?
 What is a simple situation where a given theorem is useful?
-How is it proven?